theiagen/mycosnp-wdl/README.md

 <br/>

 ### wf_mycosnp_variants.wdl
-This is a sample-level workflow that calls variants for inputted reads referencing the *C. auris* B11204 assembly accession [GCA_016772135](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_016772135/) by default.
+`mycosnp_variants` is a Terra sample-level workflow that calls variants for inputted reads referencing the *C. auris* B11204 assembly accession [GCA_016772135](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_016772135/) by default.
 Users can optionally reference a separate *C. auris* clade as labeled in the [reference data directory](https://github.com/theiagen/mycosnp-wdl/tree/main/data/reference), supply a reference FASTA (must use suffix `.fa`) that will be indexed via BWA, or provide a gzipped tarchive (`.tar.gz`) with the same directory structure as the provided reference clades:

 ```
 data/reference